FREQUENTLY ASKED QUESTIONS

 HEAL's Parent Support Network includes parents who rescued their children from behavior modification programs.
 Mike and Carla Plotycia rescued their son from Cross Creek (WWASPS) in Utah.
 Lisa Haas rescued her son from Cross Creek (WWASPS) in Utah.
 Helen Taylor rescued her daughter from Provo Canyon School in Utah.
 Catherine Smith rescued her daughter from Provo Canyon School in Utah.
 And, our other parent volunteers rescued their children from programs such as Gatehouse Academy and Eagle Ranch Academy.

-HEAL's Coordinators are all survivors of behavior modification programs.
+HEAL's Coordinators are mostly survivors of behavior modification programs.
 If you click the link here or in the previous sentence you will learn more about our individual coordinators and the programs with which we have firsthand experience and knowledge.
 Patrick Liberg is a survivor of Turning Winds.
 Tim Brown is a survivor of CPH/NorthKey in Kentucky.
 Angela Smith (daughter of Catherine, mentioned above) is a survivor of Provo Canyon School.
 Ms. Smith graduated with honors from Highline Community College in 2000.
 Ms. Smith graduated from the University of Washington in 2005 with a double major in philosophy and history.
 Ms. Smith is currently on hiatus from law school, but, successfully passed the California State First Year Law Student's Exam ("Baby Bar") in 2009.
 The HEAL Team invests a lot of time in research and our public information campaigns.
 We believe the information we present is fact-based.
 It is our opinion that fraud and abuse are wrong and opposed to sound public policy.
 And, this opinion is voiced throughout our website.
 However, we do not believe a reasonable person would determine that we are sharing an uninformed opinion regarding this industry.
 And, therefore, we do not believe we are a biased or prejudiced network.

 Is HEAL a Christian network?